Mukesh (singer): Appreciation

 Mukesh was a favourite of renowned Indian spin-bowler Bhagwath Chandrasekhar.
 When the sound of a Mukesh song drifted to the pitch, Chandrasekhar's acknowledgement of the tribute would bring a roar from the crowd.
 Sunil Gavaskar wrote that sometimes he hummed a Mukesh tune on the field to inspire Chandra.
 Chandra's passion affected team-mates Kirmani, Gundappa Viswanath, and even some journalists.

 Google commemorated Mukesh on his 93rd birthday anniversary in 2016.

+Department of Post released a commemorative postage stamp on his 100th birth anniversary.

 Personal life

 Mukesh married Saral Trivedi, daughter of Raichand Trivedi, a millionaire.
 With no proper house, an erratic income and what was then considered in India a supposedly "immoral" profession (singer in movies), the consent of Saral's father for this marriage could not be obtained and Mukesh and Saral were forced to elope.
 They got married in a temple in Kandivali on 22 July 1946, Mukesh's 23rd birthday, with the help of the actor Motilal and from the residence of R. D. Mathur.
 Everyone made dire predictions of unhappy days and divorce, but both weathered the lean days and celebrated their thirtieth wedding anniversary on 22 July 1976, four days before his departure for the USA.
 The couple had five children – Rita, the singer Nitin, Nalini (d.
 1978), Mohnish and Namrata (Amrita).
 The actor Neil Nitin Mukesh is a grandson of Mukesh (son of Nitin).